Retreats - Significant Others and Spouses

 The Mission of the SOS retreat is to provide a safe and confidential environment for the promotion of healing, education, and support.

-Attendance at our WCPR and SOS retreats begins with an intake process for placement in upcoming retreats.
-Placement can vary depending on availability and cancellations.
-For these reasons and the confidentiality of our clients, we do not publish retreat dates or locations.
-If you are interested in attending a retreat or have questions about the intake process, we are happy to connect you with one of our intake coordinators.
+Attendance at one of our SOS retreats begins with an intake process.
+There is a wait list and placement can vary depending on a number of factors.
+For the confidentiality of our clients, we do not publish retreat dates or locations.
+If you are interested in attending a retreat, we are happy to connect you with our Intake Coordinator.

 …my life has always been about taking care of everyone else. …SOS allowed me to look forward, take care of myself and focus on me for once.